Platform description format

 Attributes

-There are three kinds of attributes:
+There are five kinds of attributes:

 • constructor or property attributes;